TheFeij/Ticket-Ready-Answers/README.md

 The application will run on the specified port, accessible via HTTP or HTTPS based on the HTTPS environment variable.

 ## API Documentation
 The API provides endpoints for managing templates and categories.
+You can use tools like Postman to send HTTP/HTTPS requests and use these APIs.
 Below are the available routes and their functionalities:

 ### Template Routes
 #### POST /template: Create a new template.